layer-3/erc20-paymaster/deployment.md

 #### Oracles

-Note that 2 oracles provide the Token <> USD and USD <> ETH price feeds, which require 2 corresponding liquidity pools.
+The 2 oracles provide the Token <> USD and USD <> ETH price feeds, which require 2 corresponding liquidity pools.
 However, it is possible to operate with only 1 liquidity pool, Token <> ETH.
 In this case, one oracle will provide the Token <> ETH price, and the other should state the exchange rate of USD <> USD, and therefore can be a fixed oracle.

+> NOTE: USD means any stablecoin, like USDC, USDT, etc.

 #### Liqiudity pool

 Token <> ETH liquidity pool is required for the operation of the ERC20 paymaster.
 It is used by the TwapOracle to provide the price feed for the ERC20 paymaster.
 Liqiudity pool deployment is outside the scope of this document.

+> NOTE: the liquidity pool must be Uniswap-v3-compatible, meaning it inherits the [`IUniswapV3Pool`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/interfaces/IUniswapV3Pool.sol) interface.

 ### Factories